FlakM/blog/blog-static/content/posts/rust_guiding_principle.md

 The book clearly aims to intertwine the language's syntax with broader conceptual explanations in every chapter, starting from the very beginning

-I was taught programming in 2015 using java and python, I never had to think about the the memory layout of the program.
+I was taught programming in 2015 using java and python, I never had to think about the memory layout of the program.
 The hardware cost was already so low that it didn't matter if the program was inefficient.
 And there was always silent but uninspiring acceptance of the fact that the software, by definition, must be buggy.

 At least in my experience with non-tech first companies, the industry's fast software delivery pace has made it easy to ignore the underlying concepts.
 Learning about those deeper, hidden layers never made sense because the language abstracted them away.